 Genetically modified (GM) foods are regulated under the Australia New Zealand Food Standards Code.
-There are two provisions - mandatory pre-market approval including a food safety assessment and mandatory labelling requirements on the product.
-There is a list kept of the approved GM foods.
-In Australia, the Office of the Gene Technology Regulator oversees the release of FM organisms to the market under the Gene Technology Act 2000 (Cth).
+There are two provisions: mandatory pre-market approval, including a food safety assessment, and mandatory labelling requirements on the product.
+There is a list of approved GM foods.
+In Australia, the Office of the Gene Technology Regulator oversees the release of GM organisms to the market under the Gene Technology Act 2000 (Cth).

 There are six organic approved certifying organisations in Australia that are recognised by the Department of Agriculture and Water Resources.
+These are:

+- Aus-Qual;

+- Australian Certified Organic;

+- Bio-Dynamic Research Institute (BDRI);

+- National Security Association Of Australia Certified Organic;

-These are: Aus-Qual; Australian Certified Organic; Bio-Dynamic Research Institute; NASAA Certificate Organic; Organic Food Chain; and Safe Food Production Queensland.
-There is a national Standard for Organic and Bio-Dynamic Produce, issued under the Australia New Zealand Food Standards Code.
+- Organic Food Chain; and

+- Safe Food Production Queensland.

+There is also a National Standard for Organic and Bio-Dynamic Produce, issued under the Australia New Zealand Food Standards Code.